Making a success of succession is not, by any means, impossible as Marc Farror explains.

 Foundations.
 These can offer greater flexibility whereby family members can make up the majority of the council members.
 The foundation’s council is the body that administers the foundation’s assets.
 In Jersey, foundations are required to have an enforcer role, which is akin to that of a protector, and that too can be occupied by either a family friend, family member or professional corporate enforcer.
 The guardian’s role is to ensure that the council carries out its functions in relation to the charter and the beneficiaries.

 Private trust companies.
-These have been established in offshore jurisdictions to provide families with the ultimate level of control, and the family can provide the majority of the board of directors required to run the trusts underlying the private trust company, alongside advisors and fiduciaries.
+These have been established in offshore jurisdictions to provide families with the ultimate level of control, and the family can provide the majority of the board of directors required to run the trusts underlying the private trust company, alongside advisers and fiduciaries.

 Shari’a structures.
 For Islamic families, having a Shari’a-compliant structure is essential.
 Many Middle Eastern families use a combination of waqfs (endowments) and Shari’a-compliant trusts that their family’s scholar approves.
 Waqfs and trusts are very similar and many academics consider the waqf to be the precursor to the trust.